-- 7. Change the Virtual machine Name (Other Linux 2.6.X kernel) to Fedora 12.
-Set the Location to the Windows folder containing all of your Virtual Machines.
+- 7. Change the Virtual machine Name (Other Linux 2.6.X kernel) to Fedora 12. - Set the Location to the Windows folder containing all of your Virtual Machines.
 (Create a new folder if needed.)
-Make a note of this Location folder name and use the same folder name for your .vmdk disk down in Step 16, below.
-When you have written down the Location folder name, then click Next. - 8.
+Make a note of this Location folder name and use the same folder name for your .vmdk disk down in Step 17, below.
+When you have written down the Location folder name, then click Next.
+The location is: - 9.
 The number of processors (and cores, if needed) should be set to One, then click Next